CustomCraft-Software-LLC/StaticWebsite/staticwebsite/README.md

-# Small Business Website
+# Small Business Website or Portfolio Website

-### This project is a web application designed for a small business.
+### This project is a web application designed for a small business or portfolio.
 The website provides key functionalities to showcase the business, engage customers, and manage user interactions.
 It includes features like user authentication, essential information pages, and a responsive layout for a seamless experience across devices.

 ## Purpose of the Website